-Description of 2023 Plan
+Description of 2024 Plan

 THA manages its properties as 2 portfolios.
 We have Portfolio West, which consists of our 456 Renew Tacoma Housing (RTH) RAD units comprised of 9 properties of Elderly/Disabled and Family Housing.
-Our Hillside/Bay Terrace properties which comprises 5 properties and 270 units is also considered under our Portfolio West umbrella, as is our Arlington Youth Housing property (58 units).
+Our Hillside/Bay Terrace properties which comprises 5 properties and 270 units is also considered under our Portfolio West umbrella.
 As these properties are spread out, we have management teams overseeing property groupings as best determined by the Director.

-The other management group is called Portfolio East and is responsible for management of our Salishan properties (seven), consisting of 631 units.
-As Salishan is in one geographical area, there is a centralized management team to manage those properties.
-We transitioned to a Portfolio Manager that oversees both of our portfolios in 2020.
+The other management group, Portfolio East, is responsible for managing our Salishan properties (seven), consisting of 631 units.
+As Salishan is in one geographical area, a centralized management team manages those properties.
+Our Arlington Youth Housing property (58 units) is also included in Portfolio East.
+Beginning in 2023, an additional Portfolio Manager position was added so that each portfolio has a Portfolio Manager.